Silvia Federici

 Silvia Federici (/it/; born 1942) is an Italian-American scholar, teacher, and Marxist feminist activist based in New York.
 She is considered one of the leading theoreticians in Marxist feminist theory, women's history, political philosophy, and the history and theory of the commons.
 Her most famous book, Caliban and the Witch (2004), has been translated into numerous languages and adopted in college courses.

 For several decades, she has worked with a variety of international feminist organizations, such as Women in Nigeria (WIN) and the Latin American-based Ni una menos, to combat gender-based violence.
 In the 2010s, she organized a project with feminist collectives in Spain to reconstruct the history of women persecuted as witches in early modern Europe, and to raise awareness about what she believes are contemporary witch-hunts still taking place around the world.

 Early life and education

 Federici was born in Parma, Italy, in 1942.
 With the aid of a Fulbright scholarship, she moved to the United States in 1967 to study for a Ph.D. in philosophy at the University at Buffalo.
+She completed her doctorate in 1980 with a dissertation entitled The Development of Lukács' Realism, an examination of the philosophical and aesthetic development of György Lukács.
+The dissertation challenges interpretations that divide Lukács's intellectual development into sharply separated pre-Marxist, Marxist-Hegelian and later aesthetic periods, instead emphasizing continuities in his attempts to reconcile idealism, Marxism and a realist conception of an objective world.
+During the period in which she was developing this work, Federici published "Notes on Lukács' Aesthetics" in Telos in 1972.